Customizing¶

 class MyMailUtil(MailUtil):

-def send_mail(self, template, subject, recipient, sender, body, html, user, **kwargs):
+def send_mail(self, template, subject, recipient, sender, body, html, **kwargs):

 send_flask_mail.delay(